gerjantd/vertx-core-manual-examples/22/README.md

 ## Description

-Like module 20 and 21 (command line Vert.x), verifying simplified new module workflow.
+Like module 19-21 (timers), verifying simplified new module workflow.

 ## References